 In addition to the above if you deem that the Court infringed the operative rules of data protection during processing your personal data, you may bring the case before court in order to protect your data.
 You may decide freely whether to file a claim before the competent regional court by reference to your home address or habitual residence or the registered office of the controller.

-Before bringing the case to the National Authority for Data Protection and Freedom of Information or a court it is advisable to present the alleged infringement stated in the objection or in the claim in order for the controller to restore the lawful state within its own competence.
+Before bringing the case to a court it is advisable to present the alleged infringement stated in the objection or in the claim in order for the controller to restore the lawful state within its own competence.